Construction management can be downright grueling. But, by using 16 proven construction management tips, the work becomes easier.

 Caught in or between machines, devices, or tools | 2% |

-- Completing a construction site hazard analysis before starting work
+- Conducting a construction site hazard analysis before starting work

-Also, check my 12 construction site preparation tips.
-You’ll learn how to plan and maintain a safe construction site.
+Also check out my 12 construction site preparation tips to learn how to plan and maintain a safe site!

 Now, back to my story.
-Right when I received the submittal, I rejected it.
-Because the product didn’t comply with my design.
-I didn’t even care the vendor had started manufacturing.
+The moment I received the submittal, I shot it down because it didn’t jive with my design.
+The fact that the vendor had already started manufacturing didn’t faze me one bit.

 #4 Communicate and communicate fast